paper-engineer/guides-to-life/docs/README.md

 (it was not fine. it's broken if you use it as a project pages site with the /. whatever, I'm not using this site right now.)

-use "toc: true" to generate the right pane TOC.
+use "toc: true" to generate the right pane TOC. it works if you put it under indices. now testing if it works if you put it under chapter defaults. also yes.

 ---